Skip to content

 Single-layer transdermal patches are comprised of one layer: combined drug and adhesive.
 A single-layer patch is applied to the skin, where it sticks and deploys the drug.

 Iontophoresis patches are medical devices that use small electrical currents to deliver charged substances to the skin.
-This substance is often applied directly to a designated spot on the patch before use and can consist of tap water for more mild uses.
+This substance is often applied directly to a designated spot on the patch before use and can consist of tap water for milder uses.

 • Liner: Protects the adhesive, removed before application